Watch Live Football Online

 Available to UK and Ireland-based subscribers only, Sky Sports Net is an extension of Sky Sports TV.
 If you are a Sky TV subscriber and you subscribe to Sky Sports 1 and Sky Sports 2 and Sky Multiroom (and are not benefiting from any other offer), then you get Sky Sports Net for free.
 If you are a Sky TV subscriber, but do not subscribe to Sky Sports 1 and Sky Sports 2 and Sky Multiroom (or you do, but you are benefiting from another offer), the cost of subscribing to the Service is £10 per month.
 The Service is NOT available to non-Sky subscribers.

-Subscribers will have access to select Premiership matches broadcast live, usually 1-3 per weekend, as well as select live matches from La Liga, the UEFA Champions League, the UEFA Cup, the F.A. and Carling Cups, and the Coca Cola Championship.
+Subscribers will have access to select Premier League matches broadcast live, usually 1-3 per weekend, as well as select live matches from La Liga, the F.A. and Carling Cups, and the Championship.
 Additionally, subscribers will get to watch select International matches live.

 UEFA’s website offers live streaming video of all UEFA club and international competitions.
 Live matches cost $7.95 per match and are purchased individually.
 There is a “Replay Subscription” that is available to viewers who want to watch matches on delay.
 A â‚¬29.99 annual pass includes full match replay, access to UEFA’s archives, and live audio commentary during UEFA matches.
 Matches can also be purchased individually from the archives for â‚¬1.99 per match